Is Your Thyroid Healthy? 5 Signs of an Underactive Thyroid

 Doctors are now investigating why thyroid tests may appear normal, but the thyroid itself may still be dysfunctional.

-1. Edema, which is the abnormal accumulation of fluid beneath the skin.
+1. Edema is the abnormal accumulation of fluid beneath the skin.
 The edema that occurs in hypothyroidism is the “non-pitting” form of edema.

 - “Non-pitting” means: You press your finger into the flesh, and it bounces right back and leaves no mark.

 - This is called myxedema, which is specifically associated with low levels of thyroid hormones.

 - Myxedema is swelling of the arms, legs, and face.

 - The bounce-back is due to springy molecules called GAGs (glycosaminoglycans).

 - GAGs are an important element in connective tissue.

 - In myxedema, they also accumulate beneath the skin with extracellular fluid.